CallismartLtd/smart-woo-service-invoicing/readme.md

 ## Prerequisites

-- **WooCommerce**: This plugin requires WooCommerce to be installed and activated on your WordPress website.
-Make sure you have WooCommerce version 8.0.0 or later.
+- **WordPress**: Ensure that your WordPress installation is version 6.4 or later.

-- **WordPress**: Ensure that your WordPress installation is version 6.3.2 or later.
+- **WooCommerce**: Smart Woo Service Invoicing requires WooCommerce to be installed and activated on your WordPress website.
+For optimal performance, be sure to have WooCommerce version 8.0.0 or later.

 - **PHP**: This plugin requires PHP version 7.0 or later.
 Verify that your hosting environment meets this requirement.